-As Amended Through May 20, 2020
+As Amended Through November 16, 2022

 The Board of Directors (the "Board") of Akamai Technologies, Inc. (the "Company") has adopted the following Corporate Governance Guidelines (the "Guidelines") to assist the Board in the exercise of its duties and responsibilities and to serve the best interests of the Company and its stakeholders.
-The Guidelines should be applied in a manner consistent with all applicable laws and stock market rules and the Company's certificate of incorporation and bylaws, each as amended and in effect from time to time.
+The Guidelines should be applied in a manner consistent with all applicable laws or regulations and stock market rules and the Company's certificate of incorporation and bylaws, each as amended and in effect from time to time.
 The Guidelines are intended to serve as a flexible framework for the conduct of the Board's business and its oversight of the other matters addressed herein and not as a set of legally binding obligations.
-The Board may modify or make exceptions to the Guidelines from time to time in its discretion and consistent with its duties and responsibilities to the Company and its stakeholders.
+With the advice and counsel of the General Counsel, the Board may modify or make exceptions to the Guidelines from time to time in its discretion and consistent with its duties and responsibilities to the Company and its stakeholders.